“Lectio Divina: For You and Your Ministry

 What is Included in our Lectio Divina Guides?

 All the Lectio Divina Guides below are one page PDF handouts that will guide you or your small group step-by-step in using Lectio Divina with a key Scripture passage.
 You’ll listen for a word or phrase from the Bible text, engage emotionally with the Lord, listen to how God applies the Word to your life, and rest in the Lord’s embrace of love.
-Each Guide has a title/theme for spiritual formation in Christ, the four steps of Lectio Divina that we use, a brief introduction to the Bible passage, an opening Abiding Prayer, the Bible passage (usually from the NIV), the focus questions for each reading, and space to journal.
+Each Guide has a title/theme for spiritual formation and soul care in Christ, the four steps of Lectio Divina that we use, a brief introduction to the Bible passage, an opening Abiding Prayer, the Bible passage (usually from the NIV), the focus questions for each reading, and space to journal.
 (It’s best to spend some time with the Bible passage by yourself before you minister it to others.)

 We’re continually adding to this library.
 Also, check our our archive of over 50 Ignatian Meditation Guides which focus on using your imagination to meditate on Gospel passages.
 Or you’ll find many other creative, Bible-based Soul Shepherding guides (like meditating on Christian art) for personal devotions and small groups under the category Experiences.